sveltejs/svelte/site/content/blog/2022-03-01-whats-new-in-svelte-march-2022.md

 ---
 title: "What's new in Svelte: March 2022"
-description: "Svelte Summit Spring is coming... and page endpoints are here!"
+description: 'Svelte Summit Spring is coming... and page endpoints are here!'
 author: Dani Sandoval
 authorURL: https://dreamindani.com
 ---